Quickstart: Get started with Azure Information Protection in the Azure portal

 Applies to: Azure Information Protection

-In this quickstart, you'll add Azure Information Protection to the Azure portal, confirm the protection service is activated, create default labels if you don't already have labels, and view the policy settings for Azure Information Protection.
+In this quickstart, you'll add Azure Information Protection to the Azure portal, confirm the protection service is activated, create default labels if you don't already have labels, and view the policy settings for the Azure Information Protection client (classic).

 You can finish this quickstart in less than 10 minutes.